arcus-azure/arcus/community/blog/2020-04-Releasing-Arcus-Templates-v0.2.0/README.md

 ## Azure Service Bus Queue/Topic Templates

 Starting from version v0.2.0, we also provide two project templates that create a .NET worker project with a [message pump](https://messaging.arcus-azure.net/features/message-pumps/service-bus) that is either listening on a Azure Service Bus Queue or Topic.
+Both templates are available on NuGet: [Queue template](https://www.nuget.org/packages/Arcus.Templates.ServiceBus.Queue/), [Topic template](https://www.nuget.org/packages/Arcus.Templates.ServiceBus.Topic/).

 Here's what default available in the template without any additional configurations: